MCarbono/otel-to-do-app/README.md

 <a id="Run"></a>
 ## ⚙️ Run

 There's two ways of starting this project: using docker to start the webservers and the database on containers or start the database via docker and starting the server locally on your machine.
+The database that is used is the mongoDB and when its created a connection to it, the database is seed with a few tasks for the to-do list.

 ### Using docker for database and webserver